andy-lee-eng/Angular-Hero/README.md

 .screen1 .name { color: red; }
 ```

-The hero element is moved out of `.screen1` during the animation, so will lose its color.
+The hero element is moved out of `.screen1` during the animation, so will lose its colour.
 Instead, add a class to the element and style directly. e.g.
 ```css
 .screen1-name { color: red; }
 ```

-This also means that css styles will be animated during the transition.
+This also means that CSS styles will be animated during the transition.
 For example, if the target element is blue, then we'll see an animated transition from red to blue.
-You can also animate other syles in this way, such as corner-radius and borders etc...
+You can also animate other styles in the same way, such as corner-radius and borders etc...

 ###Install via Bower